Fairness in Ranking: A Survey

-\spara{Experiments. } To illustrate how the method works, let us back back to our running example in Figure~\ref{fig:ir_example} on page~\pageref{fig:ir_example}: the algorithm gets as input the sensitive feature that forms a protected group, in this case $A_1$.
-As the training data $\candidateSet{train}$ shows disparities in exposure for females (they are all ranked below males) a standard learning to rank algorithm is likely to pick up $A_1$ as a predominant criterion for its model and assign a high weight to it. \deltr instead will learn to ignore $A_1$ as a decision criterion because the unfairness metric penalizes ranking predictions that show high disparities in exposure for the different groups of $A_1$.
-This way \deltr can also compensate for systematic errors in the data or in the relevance measures (e.g. if the SAT test design favors male applicants, hence females systematically achieve lower scores).
+\spara{Experiments. } To illustrate how the method works, let us \revv{return} to our running example in Figure~\ref{fig:ir_example} on page~\pageref{fig:ir_example}: the algorithm gets as input the sensitive feature that forms a protected group, in this case $A_1$.
+As the training data $\candidateSet{train}$ shows disparities in exposure for \revv{women} (they are all ranked below \revv{the men}), a standard learning-to-rank algorithm is likely to pick up $A_1$ as a predominant criterion for its model and assign a high weight \revv{to this attribute}. \deltr instead will learn to ignore $A_1$ as a decision criterion because the unfairness metric penalizes ranking predictions that show high disparities in exposure for the different groups of $A_1$. \revv{In this way,} \deltr can also compensate for systematic errors in the data or in the relevance measures (\eg if the SAT test design favors male applicants, hence \revv{female applicants systematically receive} lower scores).

-The experiments are performed on three different datasets each of them containing different types of biases.
-The proposed methods handles all types without prior knowledge to what particular bias is present:
+Experiments are performed on three \revv{datasets, each exhibiting different types of bias, which are automatically handled by the proposed method, without explicit knowledge about what particular type of bias is present}.

-\begin{itemize} \item \textbf{W3C experts:}~\cite{W3CData} The experimental setup investigates on situations in which bias is unrelated to relevance: expertise has been judged correctly, but ties have been broken in favor to the non-protected group.
-In this case, including the sensitive feature during training yields very bad results in terms of disparate exposure and relevance, because all experts from the protected group are ranked to the bottom of the list.
+\begin{itemize} \item \textbf{W3C experts:}~\cite{W3CData} The experimental setup investigates situations in which bias is unrelated to relevance: expertise has been judged correctly, but ties have been broken in favor \revv{of the privileged group}.
+In this case, including the sensitive feature during training yields very bad results in terms of disparate exposure and relevance, because all experts from the protected group are ranked at the bottom of the list.